HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 Sutton hints at much behaviourist learning being lost, and a superpower coming from his understanding of the behaviourists, including the idea of TD learning.

 Barto talks about intrinsic motivation in terms of research, rather than the nomadic researchers that flit from one hot topic to another.
 Utility was not the driving force of the research, even though the utility turned out to be massive.

+## Textbook notes

+### 6.1 TD prediction

+The MC error can be written as a sum of TD errors:

+$$\displaystyle G_t - V(S_t) = \sum_{k=t}^{T-1} \gamma^{k-t} \delta_k $$

+This assumes $V$ is not updated during the episode, but if the step size is small it will still hold approximately.

+### 6.3 TD(0) Batch Updating; Optimality

+In batch learning, all the recorded data is presented as a whole batch, after which $V$ is updated, until the method converges on an answer.

+Updates are only done to $V$ after all data has been presented, with the incremental updates at each time step being accumulated until the end when $V$ is updated en masse.

+TD(0) batch updating converges deterministically to a single answer regardless of the choice of $\alpha$ (as long as it is sufficiently small).

+MC with constant $\alpha$ also converges deterministically under the same conditions, but to a different answer.

+Under normal updating the methods do not move all the way to their respective batch answers, but in some sense they take steps in these directions.

+Under batch training, constant-$\alpha$ MC converges to values, $V(s)$, that are sample averages of the actual returns experienced after visiting each state $s$.
+These are optimal estimates in the sense that they minimize the mean-squared error from the actual returns in the training set.

+$${\displaystyle \operatorname {MSE} ={\frac {1}{n}}\sum _{i=1}^{n}(y_{i}-{\hat {y_{i}}})^{2}.}$$

+Where $\hat y$ is the mean value.

+TD gets a lower error when measured by RMS error averaged over states.

+$$ \displaystyle \operatorname {RMSE} ={\sqrt {\frac {\sum _{i=1}^{n}({\hat {y}}_{i}-y_{i})^{2}}{n}}}$$

+Batch TD(0) gives the same answer as if the data were first modelled as a MDP, and then the state-values determined by DP.

+Batch MC gives an answer based on the average of the backed-up observed returns only.

+Monte Carlo method is optimal only in a limited way, and TD is optimal in a way that is more relevant to predicting returns.

+MC batch updating gives a lower error based on the observed data, but TD batch updating gives a better estimate based on future expected data.

+Batch Monte Carlo methods always find the estimates that minimize mean-squared error on the training set, whereas batch TD(0) always finds the estimates that would be exactly correct for the maximum-likelihood model of the Markov process.
+In general, the maximum-likelihood estimate of a parameter is the parameter value whose probability of generating the data is greatest.

+Batch TD(0) converges to the certainty-equivalence estimate.

+A certainty-equivalence estimate is formed based on the MDP created from the observed transitions and rewards: it assumes that the underlying process was known with certainty rather than being approximated based on observations.

+Non-batch methods do not achieve either the certainty-equivalence or the minimum squared-error estimates, they can be understood as moving roughly in these directions.
+Nonbatch TD(0) may be faster than constant-$\alpha$ MC because it is moving toward a better estimate, even though it is not getting all the way there.
+At the current time nothing more definite can be said about the relative efficiency of online TD and Monte Carlo methods.

+My musing: is it possible to do batch replay of all observed episodes so far to get the best possible estimate for $v$, after each and every transition?
+If there is enough compute, it could converge and an optimal policy determined before the time when the next action must be taken?

+But no: With large state spaces, it's impossible: if $n$ is the number of states, then computing the maximum-likelihood of the process takes $n^2$ memory, and computing the value function takes $n^3$ computational steps if done conventionally.

+What's amazing is that TD can approximate the same solution using memory no more than order $n$ and repeated computations over the training set.

 # ==========================